 Avoid cotton if you can!
 When it’s cold outside, dress your children in base layers made from natural wool.
 Cotton will soak up any sweat from running around leaving your children wet and cold, but wool has excellent thermal regulation and wicking properties.
 Reima’s Tavast thermal top is made from breathable, elastic wool that’s incredibly comfortable.

-Much of Reima’s outdoor wear isn’t just warm and waterproof, it’s also windproof.
-Offering the perfect, all weather solution.
-The Reima Lappi winter overall is a complete overall for toddlers that’s windproof as well.
+Much of Reima’s outdoor wear isn’t just warm and waterproof, it’s also windproof, making it the perfect all-weather solution.
 It even has an insulated seat to keep bums nice and warm and dry for all of those whoopsy daisy moments of falling over in the snow or puddles.

 That old adage that we lose half of our body heat through our heads was recently debunked by the British Medical Journal.
 It’s now claimed to be more like ten per cent.
 But we all know how much warmer you feel with a hat on, especially if it’s windy and it covers your ears.
 And the younger your child, the more likely they are to have less hair!
 Reima’s Nordkapp and Hurmos beanies are made of breathable wool and include windproof earpieces.